For a summary of tri-campus departmental statements, committees, equity-based syllabi/recruitment and additional EDI initiatives, please see below:

 All search committee members have been requested to take unconscious bias training, which has been applied to recruitment

-Furthermore, as noted below, the GGE EDI committee has initiated a faculty survey which will gauge the degree to which faculty have received different types of training related to EDI.
-The initial survey was conducted in 2021 to establish a baseline, and it will be re-engaged in regular fashion as a way of measuring progress toward enhanced awareness and training.
+Furthermore, as noted below, the GGE EDI committee has conducted bi-annual faculty surveys that gauge the degree to which faculty have received different types of training related to EDI.
+The initial survey was conducted in 2021 to establish a baseline, and has been conducted another two times since that time.
+The EDI committee will continue to conduct the survey bi-annually to measure progress toward enhanced awareness and training.

 Additional EDI Initiatives

-The undergraduate student representatives on the GGE EDI committee have conducted a survey of students, which has provided considerable insight, and there are plans to continue surveying the students in future years.
+The undergraduate student representatives on the GGE EDI committee have conducted two surveys of students, which have provided considerable insight on the perspective of UTM students.
+The EDI committee plans to continue surveying the students in future years.

-In the late fall of 2021, the GGE EDI committee undertook to survey the faculty on their level of EDI-related training, and to gauge the extent to which EDI has been incorporated into classroom teaching.
-This was mainly to provide a baseline from which to assess future improvements in EDI training, awareness, and teaching.
+In the late fall of 2021, the GGE EDI committee conducted survey the faculty on their level of EDI-related training, and to gauge the extent to which EDI has been incorporated into classroom teaching.
+This provided a baseline from which to assess future improvements in EDI training, awareness, and teaching, which is being undertaken via new surveys everyt two years.

-Based on the result of this initial survey, the EDI committee found many faculty members in the department are already incorporating particular elements of EDI into their classroom teaching, and the next step is to seek more creative ways in order to further enhance the focus on EDI in our teaching and research.
-The EDI committee will work with the faculty members and recommend about which forms of training should be considered most important and desirable, how often faculty should be asked to refresh their training, and how to best incorporate EDI-related training systematically into faculty teaching and research practices.
+Based on the result of this initial survey, the EDI committee found many faculty members in the department are already incorporating particular elements of EDI into their classroom teaching.
+The department continues to seek more creative ways to further enhance the focus on EDI in our teaching and research.
+The GGE EDI committee has conducted workshops dealing with anti-Black racism and Indigenous pedagogies, and aims to hold two EDI-related workshops each year.
+The EDI committee will continue to work with the faculty members and recommend about which forms of training should be considered most important and desirable, how often faculty should be asked to refresh their training, and how to best incorporate EDI-related training systematically into faculty teaching and research practices.